Best AI Robo-Advisor Alternatives for Passive Income in 2026

 How to choose

-Once you know how much control you want, a few practical filters narrow it the rest of the way:
+Once you know how much control you want, a few practical filters specific to income narrow it the rest of the way:

-- Hands-on or hands-off?
-If you want to pick the dividend names, choose a build-your-own tool (Walnut, M1 Finance, SoFi).
-If you want it managed for you, a robo (Betterment, Wealthfront) fits, at the cost of control and a fee.
+• Hands-on or hands-off?
+If you want to pick the dividend names, choose a build-your-own tool (M1 Finance, Walnut, SoFi).
+If you want it managed for you, a robo (Betterment, Wealthfront) fits, at the cost of control and a fee taken from your yield.
+Walnut keeps the picks and the broker with you; the robos take both in exchange for automation.

-- What does it cost?
-Robo management fees (qualitatively around 0.25% a year) compound against you; build-your-own tools often have none for self-directed investing.
+• What does it cost?
+Robo management fees (qualitatively around 0.25% a year) come out of your income; build-your-own tools often have none for self-directed investing.
 Walnut has a free tier.
 Verify current pricing before relying on it.

 The bottom line

 There is no single best robo-advisor alternative for passive income, because they answer different questions.
-If you want to design and control a dividend or income portfolio, the build-your-own tools lead: Walnut lets you build an income basket and talk through it on the broker you already own, M1 Finance automates a custom income pie, and SoFi lets you buy income ETFs directly.
-If you would rather hand it off, Betterment and Wealthfront manage income-tilted portfolios for a fee, and Magnifi helps you discover income funds.
-Pick by how hands-on you want to be, and decide whether income or total return is the goal.
-Walnut is not an investment adviser.
+For this persona the build-your-own tools lead, and M1 Finance is the most natural first pick: its pie model is built to hold a dividend allocation and reinvest it automatically.
+Walnut is the pick if you want to shape a thematic dividend portfolio and talk it through on the broker you already own, and SoFi if you want to buy income ETFs directly.
+Empower and Origin are the layer that tells you whether the income is enough.
+If you would rather hand it off entirely, Betterment and Wealthfront manage income-tilted portfolios for a fee, and Magnifi helps you discover income funds.
+Whichever you choose, mind income versus total return, reinvest to compound, and put the most heavily taxed income in the right account.
+Walnut is not an investment adviser or a tax adviser.

 For income-fund ideas to put inside whichever tool you choose, see the best dividend ETFs and the best ETFs for passive income.